 About the Expert

 William G. Rich is an international affairs fellow at the Council on Foreign Relations.
-He is also an adjunct research scholar at Columbia University’s School of International and Public Affairs and a visiting fellow in the international relations program at New York University.
+He is also an adjunct associate professor at Columbia University’s School of International and Public Affairs and a visiting fellow in the international relations program at New York University.
 His research is focused on issues at the intersection of finance, technology, and national security.

 Rich served from 2015 to 2018 as the U.S. Treasury attaché to the United Arab Emirates and Oman, the U.S. Department of the Treasury’s senior-most representative to the largest financial center in the greater Middle East, South Asia, and Africa.
 In this role, he worked with security and regulatory authorities to understand, degrade, and disrupt the funding of terrorist groups, organized crime, and rogue states across the region.
 His work with the UAE government resulted in some of the most significant recent disruptions of terrorist financing and support to the Iranian Islamic Revolutionary Guards’ Quds Force and another Middle East–based terrorist group.

 Rich also served as the point person for the U.S. government’s relationships with UAE and Omani sovereign wealth funds, finance ministries, central banks, and financial institutions.
 This work was focused on navigating fiscal issues and reform in a low oil price environment, increasing stability and transparency in banking systems, developing debt capital markets, and promoting sovereign wealth investment in the United States.